38007657/F25-COP2671-0T1-38007657/Projects/Final Project/MyFinalProject/README.md

 - **Harvest Button**: Collect fully grown crops

 ### Seed Selection
-- **S Key**: Toggle the seed selection bar on/off
+- **S Key or Click expand/collapse arrow: Toggle the seed selection bar on/off
 - **Left Sidebar**: Click on a seed type to select it for planting
 - Selected seed will be highlighted in the seed bar
-- Close the seed bar to continue playing the game

 ### Inventory & Menus
 - **I Key**: Open/close inventory and shop menu